srgblnch/python-scpilib/README.md

 This project has started as a *toy-project* to test the [Skippy](https://github.com/srgblnch/skippy) Tango device server.
 But it has evolved to become a python library to provide *scpi commands tree* functionality in the **instrument side**.

-SCPI library is based on these standards, but *doesn't complain them yet*.
+SCPI library is based on these standards, but *does NOT (fully) complain them yet*.
  - [SCPI-99](http://www.ivifoundation.org/docs/scpi-99.pdf)
  - [IEEE 488.2-2004](http://dx.doi.org/10.1109/IEEESTD.2004.95390)